Dr. Joost Daemen

 At present (2020), Dr. Daemen is participating in cathlab-related activities including complex PCI like the use of left ventricular assist devices, intracoronary imaging, cardiac physiology, and structural heart interventions including TAVI, Mitraclip and renal sympathetic denervation.
 Next to his clinical activities Dr. Daemen is highly active in cardiovascular research with a specific focus on intracoronary imaging and physiology, co-authored over 200 peer reviewed publications and is a fellow of the European Society of Cardiology (FESC).

 Dr. Claire Ben Ren

-Dr. Ren graduated from West China School of Medicine, Chengdu, China in 2010.
-During her research master, she focused on 3D echocardiography on aortic valve annulus quantification, while completing training on transthoracic and transoesophageal echocardiography in the Cardiology Department of the West China Hospital.
-In 2014 she obtained the PhD diploma in Cardiology at the Thoraxcenter, Erasmus Medical Center.
-Her PhD topic was 3D echocardiography for left ventricular function, mitral regurgitation and left atrial function.
-She has published and co-authored over 45 articles in peer reviewed journals.
+Back in 2010, Dr. Ren graduated from the West China School of Medicine, Chengdu, China.
+While completing her training on transthoracic and transoesophageal echocardiography in the Cardiology Department of the West China Hospital, her research master focused on 3D echocardiography in aortic valve annulus quantification.
+She was awarded her PhD diploma in Cardiology at the Thoraxcenter, Erasmus Medical Center on 3D echocardiography for left ventricular function, mitral regurgitation and left atrial function and has authored 50+ articles in peer reviewed journals.

 Dr. Ernest Spitzer